 Royal Geographical Society have competitive travel scholarships for this purpose.
 It is sometimes possible to develop dissertation research in association with staff research projects.

 Recent student research of this kind has been undertaken in Iceland, Costa Rica, Norway, the Pyrenees and in northern Italy.

 We will make the necessary arrangements to accommodate students with disabilities for field courses throughout your time at Birmingham.

-The Geography department has official ERASMUS exchange programmes with universities in Germany (Gottingen), the Netherlands (Groningen, where many of the courses are given in English), and Belgium (Leuvan).
+The School has official ERASMUS exchange programmes with universities in Germany (Gottingen), the Netherlands (Groningen, where many of the courses are given in English), and Belgium (Leuvan).
 This enables students on the 4-year Study Abroad course to spend Year 3 at a partner institution.

 You will be taught by professors, doctors and doctoral researchers, benefitting from rich diversity of academic knowledge and experience.
 In Years 1 and 2 of your Geography degree you can expect to average between 10-14 hours of lectures and classes per week.
 In addition, there are residential field courses in both years.
 In your final year, more of your time will be spent on an independent research project and independent study; therefore, you can expect to average between 6-9 hours of contact time spent in lectures, seminars and tutorials.

 At the beginning of each module, you'll be given information on how and when you'll be assessed for that particular programme of study.
 You'll receive feedback on each assessment within four weeks, so that you can learn from and build on what you have done for future modules.